 By Dylan Reynolds, The Open Wheel

-The INDYCAR season continues this weekend at Iowa Speedway for the Verizon IndyCar Series Iowa Corn 300 and the Indy Lights Mazda Iowa 100 Presented by Cooper Tires.
-The Open Wheel will be on-site covering the action all weekend so stay tuned to this site and our Twitter page @openwh33l for all of the latest news.
+The INDYCAR season continues this weekend with the Verizon IndyCar Series Iowa Corn 300 and the Indy Lights Mazda Iowa 100 Presented by Cooper Tires at Iowa Speedway in Newton, Iowa.
+The Open Wheel will be covering the action all weekend so stay tuned to this site and our Twitter page @openwh33l for all of the latest news.

 Photo by Parker Hall/The Open Wheel